jonathanpotts/AbpBootswatchDemo/README.md

 abp new BootswatchDemo -dbms SQLite
 ```

-We should now have a starter app to work with in the **BootswatchDemo** directory.
+We should now have a starter app to work with in our directory.

 Let's run the **BootswatchDemo.DbMigrator** project to setup the app's database.
 You can do this in the terminal while in the **BootswatchDemo.DbMigrator** project directory by running the following command: